AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an embedded ‘c’ program for arm7 to generate the triangular wave using dac interface.
 - Objective of the experiment
+	- To understand the basic concepts of embedded C programming for ARM7
+	- To understand the basic concepts of DAC
+	- To create a square wave using DAC
 - Brief theory about the experiment

+	This experiment involves developing an embedded C program for the ARM7 microcontroller to generate a triangular wave using a Digital-to-Analog Converter (DAC) interface.

+	**DAC (Digital-to-Analog Converter):** A DAC converts a digital signal into an analog signal.
+In the context of this experiment, the DAC is used to generate a triangular wave.

+	**Triangular Wave Generation:** A triangular wave is a non-sinusoidal waveform named for its triangular shape.
+It is a periodic, continuous real function.
+Unlike a sinusoidal wave, a triangular wave contains only odd harmonics.

+	To generate a triangular wave, you need to increase the output voltage from a minimum to a maximum value at a constant rate, then decrease it back to the minimum value at the same rate, and repeat this process.
+This is typically done by incrementing a value at a constant rate until it reaches a maximum, then decrementing it at the same rate until it reaches a minimum, and repeating this process.

+	The frequency of the triangular wave can be controlled by changing the rate of increment and decrement.
+The amplitude of the triangular wave can be controlled by changing the maximum and minimum values.

+	In this experiment, you would use the ARM7 microcontroller's timers to control the timing of the increment and decrement, and the DAC to output the resulting values, thereby generating a triangular wave.

 - Algorithm & Program
 	```c
 	#include<LPC21xx.h>